© Vakabungo / Shutterstock

 - Allocated $214 million for the provinces and territories to prevent and reduce gang and gun violence in their communities;

 - Invested $327 million over five years in new funding to reduce gun crime and criminal gang activities.
-Supporting community-level prevention and enforcement efforts, advance intelligence on illegal trafficking, and invest in border security — Includes $51.5 million in the CBSA and $34.5 million to combat gun smuggling;
+Supporting community-level prevention and enforcement efforts, advance intelligence on illegal trafficking, and invest in border security — Includes $51.5 million to the CBSA and $34.5 million to the RCMP to combat gun smuggling;

 - Firearms licencing is required to have regard to whether the person seeking a licence has committed any of several listed criminal offences, been treated for mental illness associated with violence, or has a history of behavior that includes violence — This was formerly limited to the previous five year period, but has now been enhanced to allow allow consideration of an applicant’s entire history;

 - Require purchasers of firearms to show a license when they buy a gun, and require all sellers of firearms to confirm with the Registrar of Firearms that the license remains valid before completing the sale;

 - Require firearms vendors to keep records of all firearms inventory and sales to assist police in investigating firearms trafficking and other gun crimes; and

 - Bolster safeguards related to the transportation of restricted or prohibited firearms.